The Path to Peace in Ukraine - August 18th, Hour 1

 And we did.

-I was just thinking we're here for a different reason, but uh, we just a couple of weeks ago made the largest trade deal in history.
+I was just thinking we're here for a different reason, but we just a couple of weeks ago made the largest trade deal in history.

-So that's a big that's a big thing, and congratulations.
+So that's a big thing.

 That's great.

-Thank you very much, yes.
+Thank you very much, Ursula.

-Mr. President Donald, many thanks for having us today.
+Mr. President, Donald, many thanks for having us today.

-I think this is extremely helpful that we are meeting and hearing that the two of you are uh having such a good meeting today here in Washington.
+I think this is extremely helpful that we are meeting and hearing that the two of you are having such a good meeting today here in Washington.

 The next steps ahead are the more complicated ones now.

-The the path is open.
+The path is open.

-You opened it last uh Friday.
+You opened it last Friday.

 But now the way is open for complicated negotiations.